nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario.

 Precondition.
-User should be current viewing a specific patient's record list using the `rlist` command.
+User should be currently viewing a specific patient's record list using the `rlist` command.
 The current patient is set using `DisplayedPerson#setPerson(Person, AddressBook)`.

 Execution.
 User executes `radd d/01-02-2013 1230 r/Patient developed fever. m/Paracetamol` to add a new record containing